StoneCypher/fsl/concepts.md

 range of people in a wide range of languages.
 These individuals have used a diversity of language for similar or identical features.

-As such, let's start with a vocabulary.
+As such, let's start with some basic vocabulary.